papiodesu/leptos_book/src/view/02_dynamic_attributes.md

 > </style>
 > ```

-Some CSS class names can’t be directly parsed by the "view」 macro, especially if they include a mix of dashes and numbers or other characters.
-In that case, you can use a tuple syntax: 「class=("name", value)" still directly updates a single class.
+Some CSS class names can’t be directly parsed by the "view" macro, especially if they include a mix of dashes and numbers or other characters.
+In that case, you can use a tuple syntax: "class=("name", value)" still directly updates a single class.

 ```rust
 class=("button-20", move || count.get() % 2 == 1)